How to Cook Pasta Super Fast (Without a Microwave)

-One of my favorite kitchen memories as a child was my mother's spaghetti and meatballs.
+One of my favorite kitchen memories from my childhood was my mother's spaghetti and meatballs.

-My mother worked full-time following my parents' unfortunate divorce, and so convenience foods and fast food were not entirely unknown around our dinner table.
+My mother worked full-time following my parents' unfortunate divorce, so convenience foods and fast food were sadly pretty common around our dinner table.

-However, there were some classic home-cooked meals that my mom turned out for us -- one of them being her spaghetti and meatballs, complete with her amazing homemade pasta sauce.
+However, there were some classic home-cooked meals that my mom made: one of them being her spaghetti and meatballs, complete with her amazing homemade pasta sauce.

-She would let the sauce simmer all day and then would let us kids test it.
-We would get a slice of bread (sadly, it was white and store-bought) with a ladle-full of homemade sauce on it.
-Mmmm--mmmmm.
+She would let the sauce simmer all day and then let us taste-test it.
+We would get a slice of bread (sadly, it was white and store-bought) with a ladle full of homemade sauce on top.
+Mmmm.

-Now, I still love pasta, but one thing that I have never liked is the amount of time it takes to wait for that huge pot of water to boil.
-You know the old adage--a watched pot never boils.
+Now, I still love pasta, but one thing I've never liked is the amount of time it takes to wait for that huge pot of water to boil.
+You know the old adage; a watched pot never boils.

-In this case, whether you are watching it or not, it always seems that heating up the pot of water takes forever.
+In this case, whether you're watching it or not, it always seems that heating the pot of water takes forever.

 So when I found this time and money-saving tip for cooking pasta I was thrilled.